demandware-appsec/about/README.md

 Use, Feedback, and Improvement
 ==============================

 We strongly encourage developers to clone and use our offerings.
-Once you’ve had a chance to try out, tell us what you think by providing us with feedback on your intended use.
-This information will enable us to address relevancy and need - which will help to keep our research funded in the long run.
-Lastly, feel free to enhance and improve the actual controls by submitting pull requests early and often!
+Once you’ve had a chance to try out, tell us what you think by providing us with feedback.
+Feel free to enhance and improve the actual controls by submitting pull requests early and often!

 Contributing
 ============